Abhi-2023-dot/Term-Project-Milestone-1/README.md

 The strong correlation between "Total Enrollment" and gender-specific enrollment (Female/Male) suggests that total enrollment is nearly equally influenced by both genders.

 The negative correlation between "Urban percentage" and total enrollment might suggest that rural areas have higher enrollment rates.

+# Conclusion
+Both male and female students contributed equally, as shown by the heatmap's strong positive correlations between overall enrollment and gender-specific enrollments.
+Nonetheless, the opposite correlation between the percentage of urban residents and overall enrollment raises the possibility that enrollment rates are higher in rural regions.
+Furthermore, there are weak correlations between the population total and other KPIs, suggesting that enrollment trends may not be significantly influenced by it.
+Demographic influences on school enrollment can be better understood with the aid of this analysis.